learnscripture/learnscripture.net/README.rst

 Since there have only ever been one developer on the project to date, these instructions may not work completely, but they should be a start.

-1. Create a directory 'learnscripture.net'
+1. Create a directory 'learnscripture.net' and cd into it.

 2. Checkout the sources from bitbucket into a folder called 'src'::